Resistors in Parallel

 Resistor in Parallel Equation

-From the fig we understand that
+From this figure, we understand that

 IT = I1 + I2 + I3